Things to consider before purchasing a CCTV Camera

 – CCTV Camera: Analog or Digital?

-Analog Systems: Analog cameras produce video footage in 480 horizontal lines, which translates to about 240 vertical resolution.
+Analog Systems: Analog cameras produce video footage in 480 horizontal lines, which translates to about 240 vertical resolutions.
 In contrast, digital systems produce video at 720 horizontal lines or more, which corresponds to about 320 vertical resolutions.

 The Disadvantages and Advantages of an Analog System

 You’ve been thinking about getting a surveillance system to monitor your home, but you’re not sure which type to choose.
-Here are the differences between analog and digital security camera systems.
+Here are the differences between analogue and digital security camera systems.
 So that it’s easier for you to make a decision!

-- Analog: Analog cameras have lower resolution than their digital counterparts, meaning they produce less detailed images or videos.
+- Analogue: Analog cameras have lower resolution than their digital counterparts, meaning they produce less detailed images or videos.
 This means you get a better quality image with higher resolutions in our more expensive cameras.
-The other disadvantage of analog systems is that they can’t be monitored remotely.
+The other disadvantage of analogue systems is that they can’t be monitored remotely.
 Which means you have to record the footage first.
 Before viewing it on a monitor or recording device like a computer.

 Which type of security camera system should you choose?

 An Analog System: In an older system, these cameras can be found at much lower prices.
-Then their digital counterparts but they are not as popular.
+Then their digital counterparts are not as popular.
 Because the quality of video footage leaves a lot to be desired.
 One advantage that this type has over its newer counterpart is privacy protection.
 Due to the lack of internet connection needed in order to live view or record from afar.
 The other disadvantage is that it requires recording before viewing on playback devices.
 Like computers and monitors so you need a monitor plugged into your computer.
 And connected via USB cable in order to use them with this type!
 A third downside would be that there’s no way to remotely access these cameras.
 Meaning you can’t check on them from a location other than at the site of installation.

 A Digital System: A newer system, these cameras capture higher quality video footage.
 And allow for live viewing- no need to download recordings before viewing.
 They also require an internet connection in order to view remotely.
 Which may be seen as less secure by some people who want privacy protection.
 Or their devices offline due to increased hacking risk online.
-The advantage is that they are more affordable (though still pricey) than analog systems.
+The advantage is that they are more affordable (though still pricey) than analogue systems.
 Because they don’t have any recording equipment!

 Analog Systems: – Lower price